ddelacer/acs_mini/README.md

 **Created by David de la Cerda**

-Files here were provided from Dr. Grace Tiao and were used to generate a PCA plot and estimate the ancestry of unknown individuals in the dataset provided.
+Files here anonymized SNP data and samples with known and unknown ancestry.
+Data were provided from Dr. Grace Tiao and were used to generate PCA plots and an analysis was performed to estimate the ancestry of unknown individuals.

 **Navigating the files**